ttsim-dev/ttsim/docs/geps/gep-02.md

 - Almost all functions are much easier to implement when working with a single row.
 This is most important for the typical user and increasing the number of developers.

-- Modern tools for vectorization (e.g., JAX) scale best when working with single rows of data.
+- Modern tools for vectorization (e.g., Jax) scale best when working with single rows of data.

   Aggregation to groups of individuals (households, Bedarfsgemeinschaften,...) or